sankalp-rajeev/Smriti/README.md

 .\gradlew.bat connectedDebugAndroidTest "-Pandroid.testInstrumentationRunnerArguments.class=com.smriti.clinicalscribe.reasoning.ManualRealGemmaMultilingualInstrumentedTest" "-Pandroid.testInstrumentationRunnerArguments.allowManualTextInference=true"
 ```

 Only claim a filmed RealGemma language after this manual harness passes for that language.
-No cloud translation API is used, and direct Gemma audio remains blocked.
+No cloud translation API is used.
+Gemma audio transcription is validated as a manual probe; app-facing microphone integration is next-phase work.

 ## Judge Notes